-The ISR Arts, Sports, Activities and Academics program is designed to offer learning experiences outside of the curriculum.
+The After School Activities program is designed to offer learning experiences outside of the curriculum.
 It is intended to form an integral part of the education and learning for our children.
-The aim is to produce an ASA program which allows the child to explore potential new hobbies and to introduce them to new areas of interest that they might not necessarily be exposed to in the curriculum.
+The aim is to produce an ASA program that allows the child to explore potential new hobbies and to introduce them to new areas of interest that they might not necessarily be exposed to in the curriculum.

-After school activities comprise a variety of art, sport, language and other creative activities.
-In the past, these activities have included storytime, dance, swimming, music, folklore, sports and many more.
+After School Activities comprise a variety of art, sport, language and other creative activities.
+In the past, these activities have included storytime, dance, music, folklore, sports and many more.
 The activities are optional and are organized in response to demand.
-Students are signed up for the activities through the Engage Parent Portal.
-The number of participants for each activity is limited and places are allocated on a first come first served basis.
+The number of participants for each activity is limited, and places are allocated on a first-come, first-served basis.
 Some activities involve additional costs.
 These costs will be invoiced and should be paid by direct bank transfer.

-A minimum of seven participants is required to run an activity.
+A minimum of four participants is required to run an activity.
 If the demand is smaller, the activity will not run and families will be asked to sign the children up for different activities that have not reached the maximum number of participants.

 Keeping in mind that the days can be very long and tiring for some students, regardless of age, the teachers will carefully observe how each student participates in each of the activities.
 In case your child is too tired to participate, not interested in the activity or cannot access the activity for any other reason, the teachers will speak to you and request that you take your child out of this particular activity.
-After school activities are offered as an addition to the daily program and they should be enjoyable for all participants.
-There is no need for a child to struggle through nearly an hour long activity if s/he is not ready for it.
+After School Activities are offered as an addition to the daily program, and they should be enjoyable for all participants.
+There is no need for a child to struggle through nearly an hour-long activity if s/he is not ready for it.
 After school activities begin at 15:20.
 Therefore, students have time to eat a light snack.
 Most activities end by 16:15.
-Some after school activities take place offsite, meaning that the pick-up time and place will be different.
+Some activities take place offsite, meaning that the pick-up time and place will be different.

-For further information about the Arts, Sports, Activities and Academics program please contact Jason Romey: jason.romey@isriga.lv
+For further information about the After School Activities program please contact Jason Romey: jason.romey@isriga.lv